Anuraj-madd/Net-Sathi-Connect-VPN/readme.md

 Thank you for choosing NET Sathi Connect VPN!
 Follow these steps to install and use the application.

+Step 0: Downloading the Software
+   *    On the Github Repo click on the Code button.
+   *    Click on Download as Zip option to download the whole package as a single zip file.

 Part 1: Installing the Application

 1. Extract All Files: